cinnamorollsnow1122/WeddingPanda/README.md

 # WeddingPanda Overview
 This project is an interactive mobile application designed to provide a modern solution for wedding planning and guest engagement.
 The app offers a blend of planning tools, interactive games, and a shared album platform to make weddings more memorable and enjoyable.

+## Known Issues

+Compatibility with Android API levels above 26 may require updating the SDK and dependencies.
+Firebase integrations may need reconfiguration if using a newer version.

+## Disclaimer
+This project is no longer actively maintained.
 ## Features
 ### 🎉 Game Mode
 Includes various mini-games that guests can play simultaneously during the wedding.